armno/blog/content/about/index.md

 ### Contact Info

-If you want to contact me for anything, please send me an email to `monkeyarmno@gmail.com`.
+If you want to contact me for anything, please send me an [email](mailto:monkeyarmno@gmail.com).